Free DNS Servers

 Another top ten list (with reasons you might want to use some of them) is at TechWhoop.

 You could also go with OpenNIC.
 Here is their list of public Tier 2 servers.
+Their anycast servers do not work for me; perhaps my broadband provider is blocking them.

 I was using the DNS servers from Uncensored DNS, but they seem to be offline as of 2017-09-30.
+As of 2023-07-23, they are not responding to dig and host requests.
+Perhaps my broadband provider is censoring Uncensored DNS.

 On Linux, you can test a DNS server with the host command: host $DOMAIN_TO_TEST $DNS_SERVER_IP_ADDRESS: